fahamidur/Cuisine-Analysis/Readme.md

 ### Motivation

-Food is one of the most universal aspects of culture, yet recipes and nutrition data are often scattered across different sources.
+Food is one of the most universal aspects of culture; yet, recipes and nutrition data are often scattered across various sources.
 I wanted to bring this information together in a structured way and uncover meaningful insights.
 By scraping a **recipe website**, analyzing the data, and visualizing it in Tableau, this project aims to highlight cuisine trends, nutritional patterns, and ingredient usage in a way that is interactive, insightful, and easy to explore.

 ### Background